How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: Reliability of Multi-Qubit Teleportation under Fidelity Constraints

-The Monte Carlo simulator implements a single QR-assisted teleportation execution stage between Alice and Bob.
+The Monte Carlo simulator models a single \gls{QR}-assisted teleportation execution stage between Alice and Bob.
 Time is discretized into slots of duration $T_{\text{slot}}$.
-In each simulation run, entanglement-generation attempts are performed in parallel on the \gls{QR}--Alice and \gls{QR}--Bob links, with up to $N_{\text{par}}$ simultaneous attempts per slot.
-Each attempt succeeds or fails according to the stochastic entanglement-generation process defined in Section~\ref{subsec:entanglement_success_probability}.
-For each qubit, the simulator records the time slots $(t_A,t_B)$ at which entanglement generation succeeds on the two branches and defines the completion time $t_{\text{last}}$ as the slot at which all $N_{\text{qubit}}$ required Bell pairs have been successfully generated and swapped.
-Given the sampled values of $(t_A,t_B,t_{\text{last}})$, qubit fidelities at completion time are evaluated according to the fidelity evolution model introduced in Lemma 1.
-A simulation run is declared successful if all $N_{\text{qubit}}$ qubits satisfy the target fidelity constraint $F_{\mathrm{th}}$ at completion time.
-Repeating this procedure over a large number of independent runs yields empirical estimates of $\mathbb{P}_{\mathrm{qubit}}[n,t]$, $\mathbb{P}_{\mathrm{se}}[t]$, and the resulting \textit{reliability} $R$.
+In each run, entanglement-generation attempts are performed in parallel on the \gls{QR}--Alice and \gls{QR}--Bob links, with up to $N_{\text{par}}$ simultaneous attempts per slot.
+Each attempt succeeds or fails according to the stochastic entanglement-generation model in Section~\ref{subsec:entanglement_success_probability}.
+For each qubit, the simulator records the success times $(t_A,t_B)$ on the two branches and defines $t_{\text{last}}$ as the slot at which all $N_{\text{qubit}}$ Bell pairs have been successfully generated and swapped.
+Given $(t_A,t_B,t_{\text{last}})$, the qubit fidelities at completion time are evaluated according to the phase-dependent fidelity initialization described in Section~\ref{subsec:fidelity_evolution} and the feasibility condition of Lemma~\ref{lem:storage_feasibility_qr}.
+A run is declared successful if all $N_{\text{qubit}}$ qubits satisfy the target fidelity constraint $F_{\mathrm{th}}$ at completion time.
+Repeating this procedure over many independent runs yields empirical estimates of $\mathbb{P}_{\mathrm{qubit}}[n,t]$, $\mathbb{P}_{\mathrm{se}}[t]$, and the resulting \textit{reliability} $R$.

-To facilitate reproducibility, the Python implementation of this Monte Carlo simulator is available at \texttt{[link to be made public upon manuscript acceptance]}.
+To facilitate reproducibility, the Python implementation of the Monte Carlo simulator is available at \url{https://github.com/oadamuz/How_many_qubits_can_be_teleported}.